angristan/awesome-stars/README.md

 - [rs/dnscache](https://github.com/rs/dnscache) - DNS lookup cache for Go
 - [minvws/nl-covid19-testvac-qr-core](https://github.com/minvws/nl-covid19-testvac-qr-core) - This is a proof of concept (PoC) for creating a QR code system for proving that one has had a valid vaccination record
 - [ent/ent](https://github.com/ent/ent) - An entity framework for Go
-- [kyleconroy/sqlc](https://github.com/kyleconroy/sqlc) - Generate type safe Go from SQL
+- [kyleconroy/sqlc](https://github.com/kyleconroy/sqlc) - Generate type-safe code from SQL
 - [errata-ai/vale](https://github.com/errata-ai/vale) - :pencil: A syntax-aware linter for prose built with speed and extensibility in mind.
 - [florensie/hcloud-snapshot-backup](https://github.com/florensie/hcloud-snapshot-backup) - Hetzner Cloud backups but cheaper thanks to snapshots
 - [SignTools/SignTools](https://github.com/SignTools/SignTools) - ✒ A free, self-hosted, cross-platform service to sign and install iOS apps, all without a computer